 Chamber members, public officials, business leaders and community organizations frequently inquire about the policy positions of the Hutchinson/Reno County Chamber of Commerce.
-This information provides an outline of the issues the Chamber's Public Policy Advisory Committee and the Board of Directors have identified as core policy priorities and specific policy positions for 2017.
+This information provides an outline of the issues the Chamber's Public Policy Advisory Committee and the Board of Directors have identified as core policy priorities and specific policy positions.

 Core Policy Priorities

 The Chamber supports the important role of government programs and support for economic development efforts, as well as the use of competitive incentives and workforce training and development programs intended to support the needs of existing employers and the recruitment of new business investment in the community and state.

 The Chamber supports the need for an adequate supply of childcare and early childhood education options to affordably meet the needs of the community, as well as education and workforce training programs to prepare a pipeline of workforce for the future.
 Quality community basic services, including childcare and education options, are important to attract and encourage young families to make their homes in Kansas and the community.

 Health care providers and hospitals combined are the largest employment by sector in Hutchinson and Reno County and are important for the area’s economic health, quality of life and future development.
 The Chamber supports programs which ensure access to health care as a top consideration to prospective residents and businesses and as one of the keys to a productive and efficient workforce.

 The Chamber recognizes and supports the need for an adequate supply of available residential housing as a key component to attracting a skilled workforce and maintaining the local qualify of life.
 Housing was named as one of the top priorities in the recent citizen survey and therefore we support the need for both housing rehabilitation programs and programs which encourage private sector development of housing options as an important tool to help retain and attract workforce.